nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

 ### Convert Classic Assert into NUnit4 equivalent

-If you want to keep the Classic Asserts and not convert them to the constraint model, but do want to use the new NUnit4 naming you need to update the code manually.
+If you want to keep the Classic Asserts and not convert them to the constraint model -- but do want to use the new NUnit4 naming -- you'll need to update the code manually.

 The NUnit.Analyzer can't help here as the code either doesn't compile before the change or after, depending on what version of `nunit` you are compiling with.